 - Identify opportunities for mutually agreed cross representation and participation (e.g. speaker, board member) on advisory committees/boards, working groups, lectures, public meetings, forums, and other venues as appropriate.

 - Explore cooperative international initiatives; and

-  Under this MOU, FDA and The Alliance intend to seek opportunities to participate together in collaborative research and training, as permitted under appropriate statutory authority.
-Before any specific collaboration is initiated or implemented, the Participants intend to identify priorities and topics of mutual interest and develop separate, written arrangements for collaboration and resourcesharing.
+Under this MOU, FDA and AMP intend to seek opportunities to participate together in collaborative research and training, as permitted under appropriate statutory authority.
+Before any specific collaboration is initiated or implemented the participants intend to identify priorities and topics of mutual interest and develop separate, written arrangements for collaboration and resource-sharing.
 The Participants intend that, when applicable, these arrangements incorporate by reference this MOU.

 IV.
 General Provisions

 - Rights to any inventions resulting from collaborative research will be determined by the separate written research arrangements governing the effort, based on current U.S. Government patent regulations and any other applicable statutes and regulations.